-As part of our SRB strategy, in 2023 we began work on a social strategy that goes beyond traditional banking services - focusing on our customers, our communities. and our people.
+As part of our SRB strategy, in 2023 we began work on a social strategy that goes beyond traditional banking services - focusing on our customers, our communities, and our people.

 The implementation of consumer duty at Santander UK in 2023 has provided additional focus on putting our customers at the heart of everything we do to ensure good customer outcomes.
 Therefore, our new social strategy will include a commitment to enhance financial inclusion for our customers.
 We will continue to expand our products and services to ensure everyone has access to the financial tools and resources they need.
-In addition, we'll continue to help our customers improve their financial resilience with tools such as our free financial health check, which gives tailored support and tips to improve financial education and health.
+In addition, we'll continue to help our customers improve their financial health check, which gives tailored support and tips to improve financial education and health.